 Strollers are allowed on the buses but some rules must be followed: for instance, strollers must be collapsed before boarding and no oversize or jogging strollers are allowed.

 Bicycles are allowed on the buses but not if attached to child trailers or tag-alongs.
-You can find these rules and exact location of shuttle stops on the free maps provided at the visitors centres.
+You can find these rules and exact location of shuttle stops on the free maps provided at the visitors centers.

 It works like this.
 You collect a junior ranger activity booklet at one of the various rangers station and work your way though it.
 The booklet has information and activities organised by age and requires the kids to learn something about the park and then put it into practice.